 Gas can be incredibly painful, sending many parents to the emergency room worried about the sharp and persistent nature of their child’s belly pain.
 These pains occur when gas gets trapped or doesn’t move well through your digestive system.

+But gas relief for kids doesn’t have to be difficult to manage.
 Many tummy aches in kids can be treated at home.
 If you think your child is suffering from gas pain, try Children’s Mylicon.
 This over-the-counter medication is safe and effective for children ages 2-11.
 It works directly in the digestive tract by breaking down the surface of gas bubbles.
 If you’ve tried Mylicon, but your child’s pain continues, you should have them evaluated by a doctor.

 Final Thoughts on Holiday Tummy Aches in Kids